by Robert McIntosh6 February '19

 People are compassionate, social creatures.
 And if you ask anyone what they value most in life, they will tend to say just that: across diverse cultures, languages and regions, people consistently rate kindness, compassion and autonomy the most important values.
 These are also the values associated with better social and environmental outcomes.
 But what do we think our society values?
 Many of us think and indeed operate, on the assumption that ‘other people’ are generally selfish.

 The naming and recognition of widespread alienation should be taken not so much as a condemnation of our system, but as an affirmation of faith in humanity.
 As we try to understand it, we ask ourselves: What are we alienating from?

 The alienated individual is frequently a successful human.
 As long as the success continues, it often balances the price the individual is paying, toward the fact of estrangement from his self.
 Only in periods of crisis does one become aware of.
 Societies, too, only in critical phases of their history do become alert to the problem.

 So far, I have tried to show how human is separated from himself, from his fellow humans, from his political community, and from the forces which shape the trends of our age.
 Many societies have experienced alienation earlier but in lighter or deferred forms and extent from the one today.
-It has become broader and more intense, and has lately turned into a dominant trend.
-With dipper understanding of psychology and psychiatry, the world turned into a therapeutic culture.
+It has become broader and more intense and has lately turned into a dominant trend.
+With a dipper understanding of psychology and psychiatry, the world turned into a therapeutic culture.
 We need inner healing, a better self-image.
-Our deepest problem is now seen to be personal alienation—whether from those around us or from ourselves.
+Our most profound problem is now seen to be personal alienation—whether from those around us or from ourselves.